Note

 New patch updates

 Patch updates to .NET, PHP, Java SDK, or Tomcat version are applied automatically by overwriting the existing installation with the latest version.
-Node.js patch updates are installed side by side with the existing versions (similar to major and minor versions in the next section).
-New Python patch versions can be installed manually through site extensions, side by side with the built-in Python installations.
+Node.js patch updates are installed side-by-side with the existing versions, similar to major and minor versions.
+New Python patch versions can be installed manually through site extensions, side-by-side with the built-in Python installations.

 New major and minor versions

-When a new major or minor version is added, it is installed side by side with the existing versions.
-You can manually upgrade your app to the new version.
-If you configured the runtime version in a configuration file (such as web.config and package.json), you need to upgrade with the same method.
-If you used an App Service setting to configure your runtime version, you can change it in the Azure portal or by running an Azure CLI command in the Azure CLI, as shown in the following examples:
+If you configured the runtime version in a configuration file such as web.config or package.json, you need to upgrade by using the same method.
+If you used an App Service setting to configure your runtime version, you can change it in the Azure portal or by running an Azure CLI command in Azure Cli.

 az webapp config set --net-framework-version v4.7 --resource-group <groupname> --name <appname>